mviereck/x11docker/README.md

 # x11docker: ![x11docker logo](x11docker.png) Run GUI applications in docker
 ## Avoid X security leaks and improve container security

-Graphical applications or desktops in docker are similar in usage to a Virtual Machine.
-They are isolated from host, and it is possible to run applications that would not run on host due to missing dependencies.
-For example, it is possible to run latest development versions or outdated versions of applications, or multiple versions at the same time.
+Graphical applications and desktops in docker are similar in usage to a Virtual Machine.
+They are isolated from host in several ways.
+It is possible to run applications that would not run on host due to missing dependencies.
+For example, you can run latest development versions or outdated versions of applications, or even multiple versions at the same time.

-Practical differences to a VM: docker containers need much less resources. x11docker discardes containers after use.
+Practical differences to a VM:
+Docker containers need much less resources. x11docker discardes containers after use.
 Persistant data and configuration storage is done with shared folders.
-Persistant container system changes can be done in Dockerfile; system changes in running containers are discarded after use.
+Persistant container system changes can be done in Dockerfile.
+System changes in running containers are discarded after use.

  - Avoids X security leaks by running [additional X servers](#choice-of-x-servers-and-wayland-compositors).
  - Improves container [security](#security):